Shakeelkhuhro/go-web-app/README.md

 ## Credits

 - **Go Application Code**: [https://github.com/iam-veeramalla](https://github.com/iam-veeramalla)
-- **Kubernetes, CI/CD, Argo CD, and Automation**: Created and maintained by myself.
+- **Kubernetes, CI/CD, Argo CD, and Automation**: Created and maintained by me.

 ---

 ## License

 This project is for educational and demonstration purposes.
-Please refer to the original Go application repository for its license.
+Please take a look at the original Go application repository for its license.